Oratelea Martinborough Pinot Noir 2024

 Small is Beautiful

-"This could potentially become a Pinot Noir that represents Martinborough, or even New Zealand."
+"This might just become a representative Pinot Noir for Martinborough, or even for all of New Zealand."

-Wilco originally came from Dry River, one of Martinborough's most important wineries.
-Following the sale of Dry River in 2022, he has now taken the lead in launching a new microwinery called Olatera.
+Wilko originally came from Dry River, one of Martinborough's important wineries.
+With the sale of Dry River in 2022, he took the lead in establishing Oraterra, a new micro-winery.

-His dedication is also reflected in his in-depth knowledge of cloning.
+His dedication is also evident in his deep knowledge of clones.

-Diversity within a single variety is what producers focus on.
-Expressing the flavor of the land requires a deep understanding of the land and accumulated experience.
-Then, they select and cultivate clones that suit the land.
-The resulting grapes are fermented separately, and the aged raw wine is blended to create the finished product.
+Diversity within a single varietal.
+Producers focus on that.
+To express the taste of the land, a deep understanding of the land and accumulated experience are necessary.
+And then, selecting and cultivating clones suitable for that land.
+Fermenting the harvested grapes separately, and blending the aged base wines to complete the wine.

-I realized that such mind-bogglingly delicate work is essential to making great wine.
+I realized that such painstaking, delicate work is essential to create a great wine.

-I had the opportunity to taste the Pinot Grigio aged by clone, and as he said, they all had a subtle fruitiness and were elegant.
+I tasted the base Pinot wines prepared from different clones, and as he said, they were all understated in fruitiness and elegant.

-Geology, microclimate, clonal characteristics, vintage - the ability to interpret all these factors.
-I felt that this was the work of a specialist.
+Geology, microclimate, clone characteristics, vintage — the ability to interpret all these elements.
+I felt that this truly was the work of a specialist.

-What was also impressive was the scale of the winery.
+And what was particularly impressive was the scale of the production.
 The production volume is very small, and everything is done by hand.
-The winery is compact, like a converted barn.
-To pursue such attention to detail, the winery needs to be large enough to keep a careful eye on each clone and barrel.
+The winemaking facility is compact, like a converted barn of a detached house.
+To pursue hisこだわり (dedication to perfection), the scale must allow for careful attention to each clone and barrel.
 "Small is beautiful."
-Olatela is a winery that truly embodies this philosophy.
+Oraterra was a winery that embodied this philosophy.

 Tasting